What is Kundalini Energy?

-The difference between a Kundalini awakening and Spiritual awakening is that Kundalini is a powerful phenomenon that occurs in consciousness, whilst spiritual awakening is consciousness waking up to itself as its true identity.
-In a temporary awakening the ego self remains in tact, although with a different cognitive map of reality as values, beliefs and attitudes are re-evaluated.
+The difference between a Kundalini awakening and a Spiritual awakening is that Kundalini is a powerful phenomenon that occurs in consciousness, whilst spiritual awakening is consciousness waking up to itself as its true identity.
+In a temporary awakening the ego-self remains in tact, although with a different cognitive map of reality as values, beliefs and attitudes are re-evaluated.

 How do you awaken Kundalini Energy with Yoga?